Property Tax – Five Ways to Slash Your UK Property Tax Bills

 1. Look to claim costs as ‘Revenue’ costs

-However, sometimes distinguishing between the two costs is not so clear.
+However, sometimes, distinguishing between the two costs is not so clear.

 tax

-This is because it is generally accepted that the standard windows used in modern properties are UPVC and not wooden single glazed windows.
-So you are replacing the current standard window fitting with a like-for-like window.
+This is because it is generally accepted that the standard windows used in modern properties are UPVC, not wooden single-glazed ones.
+So, you are replacing the current standard window fitting with a like-for-like window.
+Remember: Classing a cost as a ‘revenue’ cost will improve your cash flow as you will pay less property income tax.

 2. Claim tax relief on ALL revenue expenditures